rome/tools/website/src/_includes/docs/linter.md

 **See the full [list of rules](/docs/lint/rules).**

 All rules are enabled by default, and cannot be disabled.
-[Suppression](#lint-suppression) can be used to hide specific lint errors.
+[Suppressions](#suppressions) can be used to hide specific lint errors.

 [VS Code extension]: https://marketplace.visualstudio.com/items?itemName=rome.rome